huggingface/transformers/examples/research_projects/rag-end2end-retriever/README.md

 # Comparison of end2end RAG (including DPR finetuning)  VS original-RAG

 We conducted a simple experiment to investigate the effectiveness of this end2end training extension using the SQuAD dataset.
+Please execute the following steps to reproduce the results.

--   We create a knowledge-base using all the context passages in the SQuAD dataset with their repective titles.
+-   Create a knowledge-base using all the context passages in the SQuAD dataset with their repective titles.
--   Use question-answer pairs as training data.
+-   Use the question-answer pairs as training data.
 -   Train the system for 10 epochs.
--   Test the Exact Match (EM) score and the F1-score with the SQuAD dataset's test set.
+-   Test the Exact Match (EM) score with the SQuAD dataset's validation set.
 -   Training dataset, the knowledge-base, and hyperparameters used in experiments can be accessed from [here](https://drive.google.com/drive/folders/1qyzV-PaEARWvaU_jjpnU_NUS3U_dSjtG?usp=sharing).

 # Results